void

 Jan Vaněk, 4.7.1915

 Sambor was the destination of the brigade the day Švejk got lost.
-However, there were counter-orders during they march, so Rechnungsfeldwebel Vaněk and Švejk went to look for quarters in Felsztyn instead ...
+However, there were counter-orders during their march, so Rechnungsfeldwebel Vaněk and Švejk went to look for quarters in Felsztyn instead ...

 Background

-Sambor is the Polish name of the city of Самбір (Sambir) in Galicia, now in Ukraine, near the Polish border.
+Sambor is the Polish name of Самбір (Sambir), a city in Galicia.
+It is located in present-day Ukraine, near the Polish border.
 Sambor is located in the Lviv oblast and has around 35,000 inhabitants (2010).
 The city is connected by railway to Lviv and Khyriv.

 Sambor was occupied by the Russian army from 17 September 1914 to 15 May 1915.
 The front was close to the town also during October and the railway station was one of the buildings that suffered serious damage.